Some nights it’s not in the cards. Traffic’s slow. Restaurant sales are down. What’s a bartender to do? Upsell. Or

 Like wine, learning how to upsell beer as a bartender is easy if you offer some specific information about breweries.
-But unlike wine, beer lends itself to tasting portions better and that can be used to upsell—no matter its price.
+But unlike wine, beer lends itself to tasting portions better and that can be used to upsell—no matter how you price beer.

 Provide Specific Information about a Brewery